ccondry/webex-v4-toolbox-api/README.md

 ### Start/Stop

-`systemctl start go-cms-api.service` to start the application as a systemd service in Linux
+`systemctl start webex-v4-toolbox-api.service` to start the application as a systemd service in Linux

-`systemctl stop go-cms-api.service` to stop the application systemd service in Linux
+`systemctl stop webex-v4-toolbox-api.service` to stop the application systemd service in Linux

-`systemctl restart go-cms-api.service` to restart the application systemd service in Linux
+`systemctl restart webex-v4-toolbox-api.service` to restart the application systemd service in Linux

 ### Logging

-`journalctl -xef -u go-cms-api.service` to print current logs and follow new log entries for this service
+`journalctl -xef -u webex-v4-toolbox-api.service` to print current logs and follow new log entries for this service